QuintSys/test-drafter/README.md

 The changes will be categorized according to a label system.

 Couldn't add the Release date, it would be nice to have it.
+But we don't.